-Joining the IFIC Foundation in 2009, Kim also serves at its related association, the International Food Information Council, as Senior Vice President for Membership, International Relations, and Strategic Initiatives.
+Joining the IFIC Foundation in 2009, Kim served at its related association, the International Food Information Council, as Senior Vice President for Membership, International Relations, and Strategic Initiatives.

 Recognized as one of the 100 Women Leaders in STEM (Science, Technology, Engineering, and Math), Kim serves on the boards of the National Coalition for Food and Agriculture Research, Alzheimer’s Association, Alzheimer's Impact Movement, and American Swiss Foundation, and is the first female Chair of the Republican National Lawyers Association.
 She served on the Board of Trustees of West Virginia Wesleyan College from 2007 to 2014.

 Kim has extensive experience at senior levels in both the public and private sectors, including as Senior Advisor to U.S. Treasury Secretaries Henry M. Paulson, Jr. and John W. Snow.
 She was Director of U.S. Treasury Department’s sole grant program – the Community Development Financial Institutions (CDFI) Fund – and was responsible for awarding nearly $4 billion in tax credits and grants to financial institutions and economic development groups for investing in economically distressed communities.
 Kim also served as Counsel to three Congressional Committees and Vice President for Financial Markets Policy Relations at Lehman Brothers in New York.

 Originally from Buckhannon, West Virginia, Kim earned a law degree from West Virginia University College of Law and a dual undergraduate degree in biology and government and a minor in chemistry from West Virginia Wesleyan College.
 She is a Certified Association Executive (CAE).